LSSTDESC/SprintWeek2022/README.md

 Check the <a href="https://github.com/LSSTDESC/SprintWeek2022/issues">issue page</a> to see the list of sprints.

+## How to request a tutorial

+Use the following link to request a tutorial on a particular topic at the Sprint week:
+  - <a href="https://github.com/LSSTDESC/SprintWeek2022/issues/new?assignees=&labels=tutorial+request&template=tutorial-request.md&title=%5BTutorial%5D+Your+idea+for+a+tutorial" target="_blank"  >New Tutorial Request</a>

 ## How to propose a sprint

 Use of the links below to propose a sprint: